- Home

 - Shock symptoms: In severe cases, such as with large third-degree burns, symptoms of shock such as rapid heartbeat, shallow breathing, fainting, or confusion may appear.

-Hola Health provides a fast and convenient way for you to see a doctor online in minutes, 24/7 across Australia.
-Much like an in-person GP clinic, our AHPRA-registered online GP appointment will conduct a comprehensive assessment to provide the best possible care, instantly.
+Hola Health provides a convenient way for you to consult a doctor online, 24/7 across Australia.
+Our AHPRA-registered Australian online GP will conduct a comprehensive assessment to provide the best possible care.

 Speak to our doctors 24/7